Is Child Pornography Considered A State Crime Or A Federal Crime?

 What About Cases Of Teens Sexting Or Passing Pictures Between Them?

-A lot of times, in sexting cases over where the two parties are approximately the same age, they are simply warned by law enforcement.
+Often, in sexting cases over where the two parties are approximately the same age, they are simply warned by law enforcement.

 What Are The Penalties For a Child Pornography Conviction?